Finding savings in every aisle

 - Coffee and teas can be a source of added sugars.
 Skip the pre-made drinks and brew your own at home.
 It is cheaper and you can control how much creamer and sweetener you put in.

-- Do you have a beverage habit?
-Try to cut by using this tip: Mix half your regular beverage option such as soda or juice with seltzer, club soda, or plain water.
+- Try to cut by using this tip: Mix half your regular beverage option such as soda or juice with seltzer, club soda, or plain water.
 Over time, mix less soda and more seltzer/water into your beverages.